 When someone with stroke symptoms arrives in the ER, the first step is to determine which type of stroke is occurring.
-There are two main types, and they are not treated the same way.
-A CT scan can help doctors determine whether the symptoms are coming from a blocked blood vessel or a bleeding one.
+There are two main types and they are not treated the same way.
+A CT scan can help doctors determine whether the symptoms are coming from a blocked blood vessel or a bleeding vessel.
 Additional tests may also be used to find the location of a blood clot or bleeding within the brain.

 The most common type of stroke is known as an ischemic stroke.
 Nearly nine out of 10 strokes fall into this category.
 The culprit is a blood clot that obstructs a blood vessel inside the brain.
 The clot may develop on the spot or travel through the blood from elsewhere in the body.

 Hemorrhagic strokes are less common but far more likely to be fatal.
 They occur when a weakened blood vessel in the brain bursts.
 The result is bleeding inside the brain that can be difficult to stop.

 A transient ischemic attack, often called a "mini-stroke," is more like a close call.
 Blood flow is temporarily impaired to part of the brain, causing symptoms similar to an actual stroke.
 When the blood flows again, the symptoms disappear.
 A TIA is a warning sign that a stroke may happen soon.
 It's critical to seek emergency medical help if you think you've had a TIA.
 There are therapies to reduce the risk of stroke.